 Enhancing Employee Experience

-Once your AI program sources and contacts candidates, AI can lead them through the recruiting funnel quickly and efficiently, ensuring the candidate experience goes smoothly.
+Once your AI program sources and contacts candidates, AI in hiring process can lead them through the recruiting funnel quickly and efficiently, ensuring the candidate experience goes smoothly.
 Recruiter chatbots can provide real-time answers to candidate questions, offer quick feedback and suggest next steps.
 They can provide links to promising job descriptions, clarify company hours and location, and schedule interviews.

-AI-powered conversational tools can also give the screening process a boost.
+AI-powered conversational tools can also give the candidate screening process a boost.
 Since these tools are always learning, they’re ideal for when going back for a second look at candidates who applied in the past.
 AI tools can store essential data on all applicants, saving time and effort when you’re ready to reach out to them again.
 Companies that use AI tools have reduced their cost per screening by 75 percent.

 By offering job simulation inside hiring platforms, CVS enabled candidates to virtually try out some of the tasks in a potential position.
 Depending on their performance, they might be invited go proceed to the next step in the recruiting process.
 Or they might decide the position wasn’t a good fit, saving themselves and the company time.
 CVS Health found this tool screened out half a million applicants right away, saving 40 years of hiring manager time.
 The tool also brought a measurable improvement in performance, training, new hire retention, and operational outcomes.